 Conan: The Adventurer is an American television series created, developed, financed, distributed and produced by Max A. Keller and Micheline Keller from 1997 to 1998 and loosely based on the fantasy hero Conan the Barbarian.
 The TV show premiered on September 22, 1997, and ran for 22 episodes.
 The series has been broadcast in over 150 countries throughout the world.
 Keller Entertainment Group continues to market and distribute the series worldwide and the series has longevity among international broadcasters and dvd aggregators.
 The series will soon be available on the internet.
 This live-action series stars Ralf Möller as Conan of Cimmeria and Danny Woodburn as his sidekick Otli.
 The storyline is quite different from the Conan lore created in the original Conan novels and short stories by Robert E. Howard, as well as that of the Conan earlier depicted in the various Conan comic book series by Marvel Comics.
 The TV character is based on the version in the 1980s films, but there is no continuity between the films and TV series.

-Molly Pargeter is a forty-something wife and mother of three girls, who leads a stable but dull life in 1980s West London.
+Fortysomething wife and mother Molly Pargeter leads a stable but dull life in 1980s West London.
 She feels overweight and there is no passion in her relationship with her husband Hugh, who is secretly seeing another woman.
-For most of her life she has found escape in detective novels and books on art, especially about the fifteenth century Italian fresco painter Piero Della Francesca.
-Then in a newspaper's small ads Molly sees the details of a villa in Tuscany, Italy to let and after travelling to Italy to view the villa "La Felicita" she decides to take it for the family's August holiday.
+For most of her life, Molly has found escape in detective novels and art books, especially on 15th-century Italian fresco painter Piero Della Francesca.
+Suddenly, in the small ads, she spots the details of a Tuscany villa to let, and after a viewing, she takes it for holiday.

 War and Remembrance is an American miniseries based on the novel of the same name by Herman Wouk.
 It is the sequel to highly successful The Winds of War.